Multimodal Data Ingestion Pipeline with Docling and Qdrant

 Warning

 C:\Users\your-username\anaconda3\envs\ml\Lib\site-packages\rapidocr\models\ch_PP-OCRv4_det_infer.onnx Replace your-username with your actual Windows username during setup.
-Ensure you have an active CUDA runtime toolkit installed to accelerate OCR layout extraction.
+Install an active CUDA runtime toolkit to speed up OCR.

 Image Description with Gemini 2.5 Flash

-Extracted layout diagrams must be transformed into searchable text format.
-We pass the saved page graphics to the Gemini 2.5 Flash vision model to generate structured textual descriptions.
+Extracted layout diagrams must become searchable text.
+So we pass the saved page graphics to the Gemini 2.5 Flash vision model.
+It generates a structured text description of each one.

 PYTHON